ArasLabs/aras-send-to/README.md

 Lets user check-in Files to Innovator directly from the Windows Explorer Context menu "Send To".

-Simply select one or many files in Windows Explorer and right click "Send to Aras Innovator".
+Simply select one or many files in Windows Explorer and right-click "Send to Aras Innovator".

 ## History